- General Best Practices

-I am one of those people who takes down the Halloween decorations and puts up the Christmas decorations, completely neglecting that Thanksgiving even exists.
+I am one of those people who takes down Halloween decorations and immediately puts up the Christmas decorations, completely neglecting that Thanksgiving even exists.
+(Really, they're already up!)
 I do love the Thanksgiving holiday, however.
 I love that it brings families together and gives me a reason to binge-eat pie.
 But most importantly, I love its core message: show and give thanks.

-It is important need to remember that email and social media aren't just avenues to ask for something — like to make a donation or attend an event.
-But they are avenues to tell a story, to reconnect with our audiences, to grow and improve relationships with students and their parents, and ultimately increase retention and donations.
+Email and social media aren't just avenues to ask for something — like to make a donation or attend an event.
+They are avenues to tell a story, to reconnect with our audiences, to grow and improve relationships with students and their parents, and ultimately increase retention and donations.

 Simple Image Messages

-I love this email from Trinity-Pawling because the message is simple, yet emotional.
-For our schools using eNotify, this is something that could be put together in a matter of minutes — yet can have a big impact on your community.
+This email from Trinity-Pawling is simple but effective.
+For our schools using Messages, this is something that could be put together in a matter of minutes — yet it can have a big impact on your community.

-Immaculate High School takes a similar approach.
+Immaculate High School in Connecticut takes a similar, simple approach — but this time, incorporating more text.
 As an all-boys Catholic high school, this is an email message that knows its audience.
 For each holiday, the Head of School shares a prayer relevant to the holiday, and the marketing team turns it into an eye-catching, personalized message.

-When you watch the video in this email from Morristown-Beard School, message of gratitude is clear.
-The quick one-minute video thanks decades of philanthropic support, while showcasing beautiful views of the campus.
-While the end of the video makes a gentle nudge to donate to the school's capital campaign, there is no direct "ask."
+When you watch the video in this email from Morristown-Beard School in New Jersey, the message of gratitude is clear.
+The quick 38-second video thanks decades of philanthropic support, while showcasing beautiful views of the campus.

-It might be a little late to create an entirely new video, however there are free tools out there like Animoto that help you create a video in just a few minutes.
+While it might be a little late to create an entirely new video if you don't have the resources on staff, there are free tools out there like Animoto that help you create a video in just a few minutes.
 (Animoto is really great for putting pictures to music!)
+You can also repurpose videos from throughout the year to create a montage, or snap something quick using your cell phone.

 A Letter from the Head of School

 Taking a formal approach to a Thanksgiving "thanks!" seems to be the most popular route for schools.
-This kind and thoughtful message from The Masters School's Head of School has just the right length and messaging.
+This kind and thoughtful message from Gilman School in Baltimore is the perfect tone and length.

-Sending an email in the next week is a pleasant way to reconnect with your community.
+Sending an email for Thanksgiving is a pleasant way to reconnect with your community.
 However, be sure that your email includes what your school is thankful for — and doesn't ask for anything in return.
 It is a simple email with a simple message that goes a long way.
+As a bonus, whatever content you create for your email can also be shared on social media.
+You can get the post scheduled in advance so you don't have to log on during holiday break!

 ABOUT THE AUTHOR